 At the end of the week you can send a follow up, invitational text telling them what’s happening this Sunday.

 A courtesy call thanking the visitor for coming to the service is always a winsome way to connect with your church visitors and let them know that you’re there to help.

 A postcard is a ‘purple cow’ moment for your visitors.

-Seth Godin writes of driving through the rolling green fields of France and initially being enamored with the picturesque, rolling hills and hundreds of black and white cows.
-However, after a while he longed to see something different, a purple cow if you like.
+Seth Godin writes of driving through the rolling green fields of France and initially being enamoured with the picturesque, rolling hills and hundreds of black and white cows.
+However, after a while, he longed to see something different, a purple cow if you like.